We use the first two of Moses’ Ten Commandments as a platform for studying IDOLATRY.

 The answer lies in the Hebrew version of the text that says:

-Where ELoHiM is the Hebrew term for “The All Mighty JUDGE,” (Rashi, Exodus 20:1, explaining the Ten Commandments.)
+Where ELoHiM is the Hebrew term for “The All Mighty JUDGE,” (Rashi, Exodus 20:1, explaining the names in the Ten Commandments.)

 Thus the Infinite CREATOR, who is above our concept, , elected to create the world while sitting on the “Throne of Judgment.”